We also compare...Previous Page

 There are four main different types of car insurance:

-Telematics policies have made great strides into the market in recent years, using a black box or mobile phone app to calculate your premium based on the standard and nature of your driving.
+Telematics policies, or black box policies, have made great strides into the market in recent years, using a black box or mobile phone app to calculate your premium based on the standard and nature of your driving.

 Third party only is the minimum level cover required by law in the UK.
 It covers: